http://WhatisTaxed.com: Data-mining the Tax Code

 - 192 U.S. 397, p-416

-Paul Harvey exposes what the IRS wants to hide.
+Paul Harvey exposes something the IRS wanted to hide.

 "Now for what it's worth, the 9th circuit panel in San Francisco has been reversed.
 The Internal Revenue Service, the IRS, has ruled that Valerie and Robert McKee owed the government $31,000 in unpaid taxes, until Valerie and Robert demonstrated in court that the tax law is so complex nobody can understand it.
 The court had to agree that the law was indeed so complex that nobody can understand it, and the court reversed itself, and the IRS gets the bill.
 The government also sought and got us...ha ha ha (laugh)... your government also tried to get a stipulation that this verdict would not be made public, but it just was...
 Paul Harvey, Good Day!!"